Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

 Moreover, the ‘auto’ setting allows the moisture from the coils to drip and get drained outside during the warmer months.
 If the fan is running continuously, the moisture won’t get removed and will end up getting blown back into your house.

 Finally, if you have ducts in the attic, they can get filled with warm air during the summer.
-In case the fan is always working, the hot air will get transferred into your house.
+If the fan is always running, the hot air will get transferred into your house.

 Read: Temperature Thermostat Problems